 Cons

-- AI is a paid add-on on top of base subscription
+- AI is a paid add-on on top of the base subscription

 - Less powerful for heavy document analysis vs Harvey or CoCounsel